 Reputation marketing and online reviews are taking the business world – and digital marketing industry -- by storm.

-Ever since Amazon first began allowing people to leave reviews (good AND bad ones) on their site, consumers have turned to online reviews to make judgments about a business, product or service -- sometimes exclusively on what other people are saying and the star ratings/reviews people give.
+Ever since Amazon first began allowing people to leave reviews (good AND bad ones) on their site, consumers have turned to online reviews to make judgments about a business, product, or service -- sometimes exclusively on what other people are saying and the star ratings/reviews people give.

-Think about the last time you made a purchase, ate at a new restaurant or needed your car repaired.
+Think about the last time you made a purchase, ate at a new restaurant, or needed your car repaired.
 You probably first went online and either asked your Facebook friends and family for recommendations and/or did a search on Google for local businesses in your area.
 As you were searching, you probably couldn’t help but notice Google reviews show prominently in search results.

-Not only does Google show reviews consumers left on their platform, Google also shows other online web reviews about a company on the business’ Google My Business listing:
+Not only does Google show reviews consumers left on their platform, but Google also shows other online web reviews about a company on the business’ Google My Business listing:

 If you think that online reviews don’t matter to your business…think again.